10 Famous People from Birmingham, Alabama

 7. Wayne Rogers – Television Actor, Money Manager and Fox Network Financial Pundit (April 7, 1933- )

 Born as William Wayne McMillan Rogers III, Wayne started off as a navy officer before venturing into professional action.
-He is widely known for his role as Captain “Trapper John” McIntyre in the CBS television series, M*A*S*H. Apart from acting Wayne Rogers has also become famous as a shrewd investor, money manager, and investment strategist and advisor.
+He is widely known for his role as Captain “Trapper John” McIntyre in the CBS television series, M*A*S*H. Apart from acting Wayne Rogers has also become famous as a shrewd investor, money manager, and investment strategist and adviser.

 8. Robert R. McCammon – Horror Writer (July 11, 1952- )